Baby-sitting Chapter 22

 Friday, September 17, 1976

-Before I went to the babysitting job, I went to see the doctor again.
-This time after he had cleaned out my soar he FINALLY put a band-aid on it.
+Before I went to the babysitting job, I saw the doctor again.
+This time, after he had cleaned out my sore, he FINALLY put a Band-Aid on it.
 The doctor said, “This time it should heal, but just to make sure, come back and see me on Monday.”
 I was glad to know the sore is getting better.
-Even though it’s been painful, I have not been as sick with a fever as I was the last time.
+Even though it’s been painful, I haven’t had a fever as high as the one I had the last time I had a boil.

-Both Mr. and Mrs. Thompson are very kind to me.
-I feel bad about making them think that I am here to stay for a while.
+Both Mr. and Mrs. Thompson are kind to me.
+I feel bad about making them think that I am here to stay.
 When I was done working for the Thompsons and got back to the house, there was a letter from Nick.
 In one of the letters, he sounds mad at me and wants me to write him every little detail of what I do each minute of the day.
-He also asked me to send him a copy of the letters that I send to my girlfriends in Canada.
+He also asked me to send him copies of the letters I sent to my girlfriends in Canada.
 I wrote him back that I was upset with him for not trusting me.
-I told him since I could not yell at him I would write in all capital letters.
-I wanted to let him know I did not appreciate his letter.
+I told him that since I could not yell at him, I would write in all capital letters.
+I wanted to let him know I did not appreciate his letter!

 I got up and left the table.
 When I put the food back into the fridge, I saw there were two more bottles of milk left.
-Plenty for me to have had some.
-I don’t understand why mom had lied to me, or why I can’t have any.
-When I had done the dishes I went to turn on the T.V.
+There was plenty for me to have had some.
+I don’t understand why Mom had lied to me, or why I can’t have any.
+When I had done the dishes, I went to turn on the T.V.
 Bent then started to yell at me again, “Don’t you ever touch MY T.V!
-If you want it turned on you ask ME to turn it on for you!
+If you want it turned on, you ask ME to turn it on for you!
 Do you understand that?”
-I wanted to walk over and spit him in the face, but of course, I didn’t and instead, I said, “Okay.”
+I wanted to walk over and spit in his face, but, of course, I didn’t; instead, I said, “Okay.”

 Sunday, September 19, 1976